manueldev/Spotify-Share-Plus/README.md

 ## What does it do?

-This app allows you to share songs from Spotify app for android including title and artist
+This app allows you to share songs from Spotify app for android including title and artist.

 ## Download